programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 So what did we do?

 We built a retrying consumer using RabbitMQ.
-We have the possibility to take a look at the messages which we were not able to deliver, since they end up in the `parkinglot queue`.
+We have the possibility to take a look at the messages which we were not able to deliver since they end up in the `parkinglot queue`.

 I hope you liked this tutorial and you learned something.
 The working application can be found on [GitHub](https://github.com/programmerfriend/spring-boot-reliable-rabbitmq).